dalguete/bashe/README.md

 * **\<path/to/file/to/check\>**: Just an example on how a check would be done in case a file needs to exist prior execution.
 The whole logic can change to adapt to custom requirements.
-The idea is nothing will run is at least these min reqs are satisfied.
+The idea is nothing will run at least these min reqs are satisfied.
 If so the **\<message to display on no file detected error\>** will be displayed.

 As can be seen, `_consume` is the main part of all.
 To know how to deal with that guy,